kb11031207/loops/README.md

 # loops
-Thinking about loops through incremental development
+Thinking about loops through incremental development using the turtle module